ROMEO: Exploring Juliet through the Lens of Assembly Language: Related Work

 \subsection{Juliet Test Suite as a Benchmark for Vulnerability Detection}

+In the following, we provide a brief overview of related work where the Juliet test suite is used as a benchmark dataset outside its intended SAST application.

 Russel \etal{}~\cite{Russell2018AutomatedVulnerabilityDetection} augment Juliet with examples mined from GitHub repositories and Debian packages.
-The mined examples are annotated using multiple static analysis tools.
+The mined examples are annotated using the static analysis tools Clang, Cppcheck and Flawfinder.
+While the tool selection is diverse, it cannot provide a replacement for manually labeled data.
+Machine learning-based methods can simply learn the rules embedded in these tools, and thus will produce similar errors.
+Juliet, while synthetic, is almost by definition always labeled correctly.

 Li \etal{} evaluate their method VulDeePecker~\cite{Li2018VulDeePeckerDeepLearning} on a combination of CWEs 119 and 399 of the Juliet test suite and vulnerabilities in open source projects listed in the National Vulnerability Database (NVD).
-This dataset is compiled and used by Le \etal{} in~\cite{Le2019MaximalDivergenceSequential} to validate their binary vulnerability detector.
+This dataset is compiled and used by Le \etal{} in~\cite{Le2019MaximalDivergenceSequential} to validate their binary vulnerability detector (see above).
+The NVD provides compelling real-world examples, but introduces label quality concerns into the dataset due to the complex mining process involved.
+Furthermore, the dataset is not suitable for our evaluation because its individual examples are not compilable on their own.
 Li \etal{} refine and extend the combination of Juliet and examples from the NVD to evaluate SySeVR~\cite{Li2021SySeVRFrameworkUsing}.

 BVDetector~\cite{Tian2020BVDetectorProgramSlice} uses a subset of the Juliet test suite without any additions (see \cref{sec:relwvulndetasm} for further details).
 A similar approach, but combined with the C/C++ source code, is taken by Li \etal{}~\cite{Li2021VulnerabilityDetectionSystem}.
+Conversely, our evaluation uses a much larger subset, missing only Windows-specific weaknesses.
 The Juliet test suite is further used as an alternative training and evaluation dataset in the \textsc{ReVeal} study~\cite{Chakraborty2021DeepLearningBased} by Chakraborty \etal{}, who criticize the high number of duplicates compared to real-world datasets.
 We describe our approach to this matter in \cref{sec:duplicateelimination}.